False Accusations (NSW)

 You could defend a false accusation charge by arguing:

-- that you had no intention of making someone the subject of an investigation (even if you knew the accusation wasn’t true);
+- that you had no intention of making someone the subject of a police investigation;

-- that you believed the accusation you made to was true;
+- that you believed the accusation you made was true;

 Making a False Accusation is a Table 1 offence and is to be dealt with by the Local Court, unless you or the prosecution elect for the matter to be heard in the District Court on indictment.
 The summary disposal of these offences in the Local Court carries a maximum penalty of two years imprisonment.